Keisha Shantel Ray

 Keisha Shantel Ray is an American bioethicist.
 She is the John P. McGovern, MD Professor of Oslerian Medicine at the McGovern Center for Humanities and Ethics at the University of Texas Health Science Center at Houston.

-Ray is frequently called upon as a bioethics expert for popular news sources like the New York Times, National Geographic, Rolling Stone Magazine, CNN, Oprah Daily, STAT News, NPR, Texas Monthly, and Capital B News.

 Education and focus of research

 Ray graduated with B.A. in philosophy from Baylor University in 2007, and completed her PhD in philosophy at the University of Utah in 2013.

 According to Ray, her work primarily focuses on the effects of institutional racism on Black people's health, highlighting Black people's own stories.
 Her work examines the ways that discrimination in our political and social lives contribute to Black people's worse than average health outcomes.
 She also researches the sociopolitical implications of biomedical enhancement, including how they widen the gap between those with good and those with bad health.
 Her work uniquely prioritizes linguistic justice as a matter of access and commitment to public scholarship.